supervisely-ecosystem/add-properties-to-image-from-csv/README.md

 Let's consider the example from retail industry.
 The same intuition can be applied to other industries as well: agriculture, self-driving cars, visul inspection and so on.
 Imaging that the task is to create reference images for every product in grocery store: label main object on every photo of grocery store shelves.
 But in many cases it is impossible to say what object is main: could you guess the main product on the picture from poster above just using `PRODUCT-ID:807090338`?

-But if we add information about product from our internal database (CSV file for simplicity),
+But if we add information about product like category, item description, size, etc ... from our internal database (CSV file for simplicity), then labelers will be able to find the right main product on the image.

 <img src="https://i.imgur.com/jtfh7mH.png"/>

-labelers will be able to find the right main product on the image.
+To add properties to images it is needed to provide `CSV` file, name of image tag and name of csv column that will be used to match correct row from CSV with image.
+App takes given tag value from image, finds value in defined column and copies other columns of found CSV row to image.

+## Preparation

+Prepare CSV file and upload it to team files.
+Here is the example of CSV file:

 ```csv
 ITEM DESCRIPTION,CATEGORY,COMMERCIAL BRAND,SIZE,UPC CODE